 (2) sensitivity and inverse sensitivity analysis for coupled physics problems

 (3) sensitivity analysis in ecology and in genetics and evolution

 (4) nonlinear phenomena in continuum mechanics

 Research opportunities for undergraduates

 FEScUE is a NSF-funded program to support jointly mentored undergraduate research at the interface of the mathematical and biological sciences.
-We are seeking inquisitive minds for a new cluster modeling the human immune response to infection, to begin in Spring 2013 with the FEScUE seminar (see below).
+We are seeking inquisitive minds for a new cluster modeling the rescue of endangered populations, to begin in Spring 2014 with the FEScUE seminar (see below).

 The College of Natural Sciences Undergraduate Research Institute provides information for undergraduate research opportunities in departments throughout the college.

 While at Penn State I was also associated with efforts to develop laboratory experiments for freshman calculus.